gitlabhq/gitlabhq/doc/workflow/web_editor.md

 ![web editor 3](web_editor/show_file.png)

 Editing a file is almost the same as creating a new file, with as addition the ability to preview your changes in a separate tab.
+Also you can save your change to another branch by filling out field `branch`

 ![web editor 3](web_editor/edit_file.png)